JSorngard/lambert_w/README.md

 This crate provides fast and accurate evaluation of the real valued parts of the principal and secondary branches of the [Lambert W function](https://en.wikipedia.org/wiki/Lambert_W_function), the inverse of x*e^x, with the method of Toshio Fukushima [^1].
+The execution speed is of the same order as computing the natural logarithm, and the accuracy is either 24 or 50 bits depending on user choice.
-It also provides a slower iterative evaluation method for all branches on the complex plane.
+This crate also provides a slower iterative evaluation method for all branches on the complex plane.

 The crate is `no_std` compatible, but can optionally depend on the standard